mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Besides using certain types of gear, there is no easy way for your character to have a starting melee or ranged defense higher than 0.
 So, if your character doesn’t have any defense, don’t worry!
 You didn’t do anything wrong.
 Your character has another type of protection, called soak.

-Defense gives the attacker Disadvantage per point (up to the maximum of 4) to hit you.
+Defense gives the attacker DISADVANTAGE per point (up to the maximum of 4) to hit you.

 ##### Soak Value
 Soak value determines how much incoming damage a character can shrug off before being seriously wounded.
 A character's soak value is subtracted from any incoming damage.
 Any remaining damage after subtracting soak becomes wounds, and is applied towards the character's wound threshold.
 A character's default soak value is equal to his Stamina rating.
 After determining this initial value, increases to a character's Stamina rating increase his soak value.
 Additional soak value is most often gained by wearing armor.
 Later increases to Stamina rating also increase soak.